Adolescent Brain and Technology Study

 Social Contexts & Adolescent Neural Development (SCAND)

-Project SCAND is a two-year longitudinal study supported by the National Science Foundation.
-The goal of this project is to understand the social contexts and brain mechanisms that influence teens’ decision-making, social interactions, and motivation.
+Project SCAND was a two-year longitudinal study supported by the National Science Foundation.
+The goal of this project was to understand the social contexts and brain mechanisms that influence teens’ decision-making, social interactions, and motivation.
 Approximately 80 adolescents completed a brain scan, computer tasks, and provided physical samples (e.g., hair, saliva).
-We are currently in the second wave of data collection and following up with participants one year after their brain scan.
-Our goal is to understand how neural development predicts longitudinal trajectories of psychological functioning, substance use, and risk taking behaviors.
+Our goal was to understand how neural development predicts longitudinal trajectories of psychological functioning, substance use, and risk taking behaviors.

 Social Networks in Adolescence Project (SNAP)

-The SNAP Project aims to understand the long-term impact of exposure to peer adversity on subsequent reactivity to social stress and consequent depression in adolescent girls.
+The SNAP Project aimed to understand the long-term impact of exposure to peer adversity on subsequent reactivity to social stress and consequent depression in adolescent girls.
 In collaboration with Dr. Karen Rudolph at the University of Illinois, adolescent girls with a well-characterized history of social stress were recruited from an 8-year longitudinal study which began when the girls were in second grade.
-Now as they are in high school, the study uses computer-based performance tasks and fMRI scans to examine how individual differences in girls’ personality and interpersonal experiences influence their neural and behavioral processing of social threat cues.
+While they were in high school, the study used computer-based performance tasks and fMRI scans to examine how individual differences in girls’ personality and interpersonal experiences influence their neural and behavioral processing of social threat cues.